wgraham17/celestialengine-webui/src/CelestialEngine.Extensions.WebUI/readme.txt

 ### Sending data to the game
+1. Call `await CefSharp.BindObjectAsync("webUIMessage");`.
+This can either be once on page load (and state managed by the JavaScript app) or multiple times.
-Call `webUIMessage.push(name, data)` from Javascript.
-Data is optional.
+2. Call `await webUIMessage.push(name, data)` from Javascript. `data` is optional.

 ### Receiving data in the game
 Call `RegisterEventCallback(string name, Action<string> handler)` on the WebUI Screen Drawable Component to handle events from the browser.